The Seven Deadly Sins Manga Side Story Reveals Gowther’s Strange Past About A Mechanical Boy With A Human-Like Heart With Emotions

 Taken aback by the revelation, Nadja collapses, and wakes up inside her room.
 She is being cared for by her brother, Bartra.
 Interestingly, the puppet is able to enter the heavily guarded fortress by disguising himself as a maid.
 Although Nadja’s brother is aware of Gowther, he allows the two to continue meeting.

 After Nadja and the puppet have the blessing of her elder brother, the two begin spending quite some time together, which invariably leads to romance.
 Unfortunately, unknown to the puppet, Nadja is quite unwell.
-While Nadja is on her deathbed, Gowther explains that he was created by the real Gowther who never had freedom.
-Hence, the real Gowther created him, and sent him into the world to stay connected.
+While Nadja is on her deathbed, the puppet explains that he was created by the real Gowther who never had freedom.
+Hence, the real Gowther created him and sent him into the world to stay connected.
 The puppet was the real Gowther’s eyes, ears and hands.
 The puppet also narrates the dying wish of the real Gowther, which the latter couldn’t completely tell him.

 who’s best boy in nanatsu no taizai and why is it gowther? pic.twitter.com/mS1NETZQl5